3mdeb/openpower-coreboot-docs/devnotes/tpm.md

 ******
 ### FPGA translator (SPI - LPC TPM cycle)

-New piece of hardware that addresses LPC cycles issues.
+New piece of hardware that addresses LPC cycles issues by creating an SPI - LPC bridge, where LPC side is connected to the board and SPI TPM module is used.

+What exactly does cycle translation?

 * **Pros**
   * Conventional TPM modules.